aiven/aiven-docs/docs/products/opensearch/howto/saml-sso-authentication.md

 title: Enable SAML authentication on Aiven for OpenSearch®
 ---

 SAML (Security Assertion Markup Language) is a standard protocol for exchanging authentication and authorization data between an identity provider (IdP) and a Service Provider (SP).

-SAML enables users to authenticate themselves to a service provider with credentials from a trusted third-party identity provider without the need to create and manage separate user accounts for each service provider.
+SAML enables users to
+authenticate themselves to a service provider with credentials from a trusted third-party identity provider without the need to create and manage separate user accounts for each service provider.

 SAML authentication on Aiven for OpenSearch® can enhance the authentication process for users, providing increased security and a more streamlined experience.
-With SAML, OpenSearch can delegate authentication and authorization to a trusted external identity provider, reducing security risks and simplifying user management.
+OpenSearch can delegate authentication and authorization to a trusted external identity provider, reducing security risks and simplifying user management.
-Additionally, SAML allows for Single Sign-On (SSO) functionality, enabling users to access several OpenSearch instances without the need to log in multiple times.
+Additionally, this allows for Single Sign-On (SSO) functionality, enabling users to access several OpenSearch instances without the need to log in multiple times.